Rob Chudzinski: College

+University of Miami

 From 1994 to 2003, Chudzinski coached at the University of Miami, his first two years as a graduate assistant.
 He was the tight ends coach from 1996 to 2000.
 From 2001 to 2003, he was the tight ends coach and offensive coordinator.
 In 2001, the Hurricanes won the national championship.
 In 2000, the Hurricanes offense set university records for points, total yards and rushing touchdowns.
 During his tenure at the University of Miami, he coached three All-American tight ends: Bubba Franks, Jeremy Shockey and Kellen Winslow II.
 He has coached Winslow (Cleveland Browns) and Shockey (Carolina Panthers) in the NFL.